By Natalie Wilson

 #3) Introduce David Teie’s work

 Species-specific music is simply music designed for a specific type of animal.
 Every single song or piece you’ve listened to up until this point has been species-specific.
-Like I’ve already mentioned, the problem is that species-specific music you’ve heard up until this point has been catered towards our species.
+As I’ve already mentioned, the problem is that species-specific music you’ve heard up until this point has been catered towards our species.

-Recently, composers and animal-lovers have become aware that all animals deserve to be introduced to music designed for their ears.
+Recently, composers and animal lovers have become aware that all animals deserve to be introduced to music designed for their ears.
 This realization soon led to the creation of Music for Cats, a series of compositions that your feline is sure to love.
 David Teie, a musician and composer with a rich performance background, has proposed that every animal has a unique biological response to sound.
 This response to sound varies depending on their unique brain development and their vocalizations.

 Music for Cats has been found to have a relaxing effect on felines.
 Research from the University of Wisconsin found that many cats enjoy music when it is catered to their biology, and Music for Cats does just that.
-If you’re worried about leaving your cat home alone in the day while you go to work, taking your cat to the vet, or leaving your precious feline with a friend while you go away on a business trip, introducing these compositions might give your cat the relaxation they need.
+If you’re worried about leaving your cat home alone during the day while you go to work, taking your cat to the vet, or leaving your precious feline with a friend while you go away on a business trip, introducing these compositions might give your cat the relaxation they need.
 Remember that not all cats will like the same music.

 After all, not all human-specific music is preferred by every person.
 Just like humans, cats will like some songs better than others.
 Listening to music is a unique experience, so have fun getting to know your cat better as you explore his or her musical tastes.